 The new model uses the status of devices between NerveCenter and managed nodes in the network to make real-time determinations about whether nodes are up, down, or unreachable.
 NerveCenter can then take appropriate actions based on the statuses of those nodes.
 For example, suppose NerveCenter is monitoring 1000 nodes, and 300 nodes behind a router stop responding to polls.
 NerveCenter can use the status of the router and any intermediate devices to determine whether the nodes are down or unreachable.
-If the nodes are actually down, NerveCenter forwards the appropriate alarms to the network management platform; however, if they are unreachable, NerveCenter Smart Polling technology to stop suppressible polls for those nodes until they are available again.
+If the nodes are actually down, NerveCenter forwards the appropriate alarms to the network management platform; however, if they are unreachable, NerveCenter just forwards one critical alarm for the router and uses built-in LogMatrix NerveCenter Smart Polling technology to stop suppressible polls for those nodes until they are available again.